The Monitor

 In order to help you identify areas of analysis that you’d like to focus on in greater depth, you often need to start by assessing the state of your UX at a high level.
 Product Analytics gives you access to broad visualizations to help you do just that, enabling you to quickly identify important behavioral patterns and unexpected user activity.

-The Sankey visualization showing user journeys across the most popular views in an app.
+A Pathways diagram showing user journeys across the most popular views in an app.

 Visualize interactions to better understand user behavior